 |Back to Main Print This Page Email to a Friend|

-Pustules are small, inflamed, pus-filled, blister-like lesions on the skin surface.
+Pustules are small, inflamed, pus-filled, blister-like sores (lesions) on the skin surface.

 Pustules are common in acne.
-They may occur anywhere on the body, but are most commonly seen in the following areas:
+They may occur anywhere on the body, but are most commonly seen in these areas:

 - Over the breastbone

-Pustules may be a sign of a bacterial infection, and should be checked by a health care provider.
+Pustules may be a sign of a bacterial infection.
+They should be checked by a health care provider.